What Is Lean Warehousing? Benefits, 5S Principles & Best Practices

 To implement the Shine principle:

-- Utilize shelves, racks and bins: Make sure items are stored in an organized and easily accessible manner.
+• Use shelves, racks, totes and bins: Make sure items are stored in an organized and easily accessible manner.
 Implement labeling systems or barcode scanners to facilitate quick identification and retrieval of goods.

-- Optimize your warehouse layout: Minimize congestion and allow for efficient movement of goods.
-Make sure pathways are clutter-free and equipment, such as forklifts or pallet jacks, has pre-designated routes to prevent accidents.
+• Optimize your warehouse layout: Minimize congestion and allow for efficient movement of goods.
+Make sure pathways are clutter-free and that warehouse equipment, such as forklifts and pallet jacks use designated routes to prevent accidents.

 4. Standardize (Seiketsu)